Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3: Check your router

 Now, let’s move from the system settings and inspect the router settings.
-There are various things which can inflict constant prompts, asking for your credentials.
+There are various things that can inflict constant prompts, asking for your credentials.
 But, the main suspects are security protocols and SSID’s name.

 Namely, certain media access wireless sets support only certain security protocols.
 This implies that you won’t be able to use, say, 802.1 set with the WPA2 encryption.